 St. Francis provides an enriched learning environment that integrates technology resources into the daily curriculum.
 Students learn basic technology skills, content, and vocabulary through an online learning platform.
-The program equips students with the abilities to keyboard, word process, be good digital citizens, and exercise online safety, as well as expand their media and information literacy skills.
+The program equips students with the abilities to keyboard, word process, be good digital citizens, exercise online safety, and expand their media and information literacy skills.
 Students apply these skills as they work on projects integrated into their core curriculum.

 The St. Francis Lower School addresses the 21st Century skills of collaboration, presentation, and creativity.

 - Do all students attend chapel and receive religious instruction?

 - How much homework do students have each night?

 - How will my child participate in community service?

 - What is the class size in Lower school?